petterjuan/studio2.0/README.en.md

 ### Genkit (Google AI)

 - **Plan Generator:** The `workoutPlanGeneratorFlow` (`src/ai/flows/workout-plan-generator.ts`) creates weekly workout plans based on user inputs.
 - **Shopping Assistant:** The `shoppingAssistantFlow` (`src/ai/flows/shopping-assistant.ts`) processes the user's query and chat history.
-It can be extended with tools to allow the AI model to dynamically fetch up-to-date product information.
+It uses a `searchProductsTool` to allow the AI model to dynamically search the product catalog and provide recommendations.

 ---